[smart_track_player url=”http://traffic.libsyn.com/aviationmarketing/AMHF_0099_-_Storyboarding.mp3″ background=”default” social_linkedin=”true” ]

 Paula Williams: Absolutely.
 So you know, if you figure out that you’re spending an awful lot of money on a particular social media tool, for as an example.

-And then you figure out you are getting zero or five visits to your website and none of them are resulting in sales, that’s an obvious place to save some money, right?
+And then you figure out you are getting zero or five visits to your website and none of them are resulting in aircraft sales in Seattle, for example, that’s an obvious place to save some money, right?

 John Williams: Yeah, then you gotta figure out where they are coming from and do more of that.